The mountain has brought forth a mouse.

 However, Hefer indicated that he was still struggling to decide whether he could make a final finding that Ngcuka was not a spy for the pre-1994 government.

 The judge told Moerane that he was convinced that Ngcuka was not Agent RS452, as originally alleged.
+However, his terms of reference required of him to also establish whether Ngcuka acted as any other apartheid government agent.

 “My problem is, can I say he was not a spy?”
 Hefer asked, stressing the “a”.